On the Multiary Algebraic Formulation of an Idempotent Symmetric Limit Convex Structure: From the Separation of Polytopes to the Separation of Convex Sets

 \begin{prop} Let $C$ be a closed $\mathbb B$-convex set. $C$ is the intersection of all the lower halfspaces which contain it. \end{prop} {\bf Proof:} Suppose that $x\notin C$.
 There exists some $\epsilon >0$ such that $B_\infty(x, \epsilon]\cap B=\emptyset$.
 Since $B_\infty(x, \epsilon]$ is closed and $\mathbb B$-convex, there exists some $a\in \Real^n$ and some $\alpha\in \Real$ such that:

 It follows that $x\in \mathrm{int}[\langle a, \cdot \rangle_\infty^+\geq \alpha].$ This implies that $x\notin [\langle a, \cdot \rangle_\infty^- \leq \alpha ]$ which ends the proof. $\Box$\\

 In \cite{b19}, it was claimed that an external representation of a $\mathbb{B}$-polytope can be given from a finite collection of lower halfspaces.
-In the following, we slightly correct this result, which only holds in the case where the intersection set is topologically regular.
+In the following, we slightly correct this result, which only holds in the case where the intersection set is topologically regular. {A closed subset $E \subset \mathbb{R}^n$ is said to be {\bf topologically regular} if $E = \mathrm{cl}\big({\operatorname{int}(E)}\big).$ In other words, $E$ coincides with the closure of its interior.}

 \begin{prop} For any finite subset $A$ of $\Real^n$, there exists $\ell$ lower idempotent symmetric forms $f_1^-,\cdots,f_\ell^-$ and $\ell $ real numbers $c$, $j=1,\cdots, \ell$ such that

 If the intersection set $\bigcap\limits_{k\in [\ell]}[f_j^-\leq c_j]$ is topologically regular then